FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-21-deploy-a-hugo-static-site-to-azure-with-github-actions.md

 ```

 And that was it.
-After the build is executed our hugo page gets built, uploaded to the Azure Web App and to the Azure storage account.
+After the build is finished our hugo page got built, uploaded to the Azure Web App and to the Azure storage account.
 I have caching enabled with cloudflare, too that this does not hit my Azure Web App every time.

 Hope this helps.